Elin Stebbins Waldal

 We went to her funeral.
 Her Rabbi knew her well, so well that he told stories that made all of us laugh until we cried.
 The room was packed; countless people showed up to honor her.
 She had not only touched them, but the life she lived had made a difference.

-When the service finished, we all made our way to the doors.
-And as we walked, I couldn’t help but wonder about Linda’s list.
-All her to-do’s, dreaded or not, would be left undone.
+When the service finished, I couldn’t help but wonder about Linda’s list.
+All her to-do’s, dreaded or not, were left undone.

-Outside and headed to the car, I thought about all the people I had loved and lost.
-The countless lives cut short from illness, car accidents, even drugs.
-It occurred to me that chances were good that any one of them would have given anything to live one more day–list and all.
-I bet if they could be given one more day, they wouldn’t spend it hung up on what they “had” to do.
+As we made our way to the car, I thought about all the people I had loved and lost.
+The countless lives cut short by illness, car accidents, and even drugs.
+It occurred to me that chances were good that any of them would have given anything to live one more day–list and all.
+If they could be given one more day, I like to think they wouldn’t spend it hung up on what they “had” to do.
 Nope.
 Pretty sure they would reframe their mindset and instead say, “Look at all I get to do today.”

 The word “get” reminds us not to squander our time.
 It invites us to connect with people.
-And if we are lucky, it allows us to not only understand the true fortune that living another day is, but to feel it.
+And if we are lucky, it allows us to not only understand the true fortune of living but feel it.

 So what can we do?